If you rent from a family member

-You may not be able to claim housing benefit if you pay rent to a family member or partner.
+You may not be able to claim Housing Benefit or housing costs for Universal Credit if you pay rent to a family member or partner.

-If you live with a close relative, you won't be able to get housing benefit, even if you are paying them rent.
+If you live with a close relative, you won't be able to get Housing Benefit or Universal Credit housing costs, even if you are paying them rent.

 A close relative is a:

-If you live in a property owned by a family member and pay them rent, you may be entitled to housing benefit.
-However, there are a couple of things the housing benefit department will want to check:
+If you live in a property owned by a family member and pay them rent, you might be entitled to help with your rent.
+However, there are a couple of things the Universal Credit or Housing Benefit department will want to check:

-- are you taking advantage of the housing benefit system - has the tenancy been set up to take advantage of the housing benefit system?
-This is called a 'contrived tenancy'.
-For example, if your landlord only asks you to pay rent when you are not working (and so eligible for housing benefit) but not when you are working (and earning too much to claim housing benefit), this would be a contrived tenancy.
+has the tenancy been set up to take advantage of the benefit system - This is called a 'contrived tenancy'.
+For example, if your landlord only asks you to pay rent when you are not working (and so eligible for benefits) but not when you are working (and earning too much), this would be a contrived tenancy.

 If there are any problems with your application you have the right to appeal the decision.